Gradient Website Design Examples That Prove This Trend Is Far From Over [+Tutorials]

 • Minimalist designs.
 Although we’ve seen gradient borders used on a white background (which is moderate), gradients may not align with the aesthetic of minimalist designs, where simplicity and clean lines are prioritized.
 In such cases, gradients can introduce unnecessary visual complexity.

 • High-contrast text.
-We’ve seen some websites that use gradients as backgrounds with readable text on top.
+I’ve seen some websites that use gradients as backgrounds with readable text on top.
 It is possible (and common) to do, but if you’re not very good with colors or you need your text to be highly readable, it might be best to forgo gradients in that area completely.
+Failing to create sufficient contrast could negatively affect the user experience.

 • Complex data visualization.
 If you’re including graphs and charts in your design, you should aim to make your data visualization clear and precise.
 Overly intricate gradients can distract from the information you’re presenting.